Tyderion/AniDb-AniAdd-CLI/Readme.md

 #### Env Vars
 - `KODI_HOST` [required]: the ip/hostname of your kodi instance
 - `KODI_PORT` [optional, default=9090]: the websocket port of your kodi instance

+### Noop
+entrypoint: `/app/noop.sh`

+Keeps container alive, so you can connect a shell and run commands manually.

 ### Flexible Run Configuration
 entrypoint: `/app/run.sh`